Adaptive Multimodal Person Recognition: A Robust Framework for Handling Missing Modalities: Trimodal Person Identification

-This is achieved in two key steps, comprising Cross-Modality Projection and Cross-attention Processing.
-In cross-modality projection, each modality receives a projection of the other two modalities into its respective feature space.
+This module bridges the information across the face, motion, and voice streams, ensuring that each modality interacts with the others rather than being processed in isolation.
+This interaction is realized through a two-stage process comprising cross-modality projection and cross-attention processing.
+In the projection stage, each modality receives a projection of the other two modalities into its respective feature space to facilitate alignment.

+In the cross-attention stage, each modality-specific pathway acts as the Query ($Q$), while the other two modalities serve as the Key ($K$) and Value ($V$).
+This configuration allows the target modality to adaptively attend to and aggregate relevant features from the auxiliary streams.
+For instance, the face cross-attention sub-block utilizes the face embedding as the $Q$ to draw complementary information from the motion and voice embeddings, which function as the $K$ and $V$.

+This strategy enhances discriminative power by learning complex cross-modality relationships.
+Moreover, it improves the system's robustness; if a specific modality is weak or missing, the model can still infer identity information from the remaining modalities via this adaptive sharing mechanism.

-The cross-attention module plays a key role in bridging the three modalities, ensuring that information is shared, refined, and learned adaptively.
-This component significantly improves the robustness and accuracy of person identification.
-For instance, the face cross sub-block aggregates gesture and voice embeddings into the face branch:
+For instance, the face cross sub-block aggregates motion and voice embeddings into the face branch: